ea-shan/ea-core/plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 11.5.7 =

+* Added: Conditions in Interaction Layers can have custom selector to check classes on other elements then current action element
+* Fixes: Fix for global variables popover, html conversion of styles if they have animation or calc functions
+* Fixes: Security improvement for button block (reported by [Peter Thaleikis](https://patchstack.com))

+= 11.5.5 =

+* Added: Improved Taxonomy value Dynamic data for editor

 = 11.5.4 =